Signatures of dark subhalos in dwarf spheroidal galaxies: I. Fluctuations in surface density: Methods

 \section{Methods}

 The dominant dynamical effect identified in P25 is the gravothermal expansion of the stellar distribution, driven by the fluctuating gravitational potential sourced by subhalos.
 This behavior is illustrated in the top panels of Figure~\ref{fig: plummer-evolution}.
 P25 showed that the expanding stellar component remains well described by a spherical Plummer profile throughout the system's evolution.
 Here, we show that this result also holds for an axisymmetric Plummer distribution.
 To that end, we recover the best-fitting axisymmetric Plummer model at each simulation snapshot using the formalism outlined in Appendix~\ref{app: axi-plummer-fit}.
 The fit quality is shown in the middle panels of Figure~\ref{fig: plummer-evolution}, along with the corresponding half-number ellipse and fit residuals, respectively, in the upper and bottom panels.
+The persistent agreement between the numerical data and a Plummer profile, regardless of the dwarf’s evolutionary stage, is a central result from P25, which we adopt throughout this work.
+This does not imply, however, that our conclusions apply only within this specific stellar spatial distribution regime: the impact of alternative baryonic density profiles is discussed in detail later, in Section~\ref{sssec: baseline}.

 While an axisymmetric Plummer profile provides a good description of the spatial distribution of stars at leading order regardless of the dwarf’s evolutionary stage, we identify second-order signatures of dSph–subhalo interactions within a galaxy’s stellar density profile.
 In particular, Figure~\ref{fig: plummer-evolution} suggests that one must look beyond changes in the global surface density parametrization.
 Therefore, we expect long-term effects such as the corrugations seen in the Figure's bottom panels to manifest as subtle, higher-order deviations from the smooth, baseline Plummer model.